How it started:

 The Night's Shield is a children's shelter that provides a safe haven for children that have been abused, neglected or abandoned.
 We are an 'in-between' home from their displacement to their new placement in foster care.
 During their stay at the shelter, we provide children with a bedroom, clothing, food, education and physical activities.

 The shelter has an east and west wing.
-The east wing is mainly executive staff, but also has class rooms and a visitation room used for area agencies to hold supervised visitations.
+The east wing is mainly executive staff, but also has a class room, art room, library, exercise room, and a visitation room used for area agencies to hold supervised visitations.
 Our west wing has 8 bedrooms that can hold 2 children, a nursery and toddler room.
-We also have a game room, activity room, kitchen, dining room, class rooms and a fenced in play area outside.
-We currently have 41 staff members, 21 full time employees and 20 part time employees.
-3 volunteers that help with childcare.
+We also have a movie room, Wii/game room, activity room, kitchen, dining room, and a huge fenced in play area and a small playground outside.
+We currently have 41 staff members, 21 full time employees and 20 part time employees, 3 volunteers that help with childcare.

 Where we are: